 - 2. Put the sugars and vegetable oil in a mixing bowl, and beat until very well blended.
 Add the eggs one at a time, beating well after each addition.
 Sift together the flour, baking soda, cinnamon, nutmeg, and salt, and gradually add to the sugar and eggs, mixing just until well blended.
 Stir in the apples, pecans, and vanilla.
 The batter will be quite thick.

-- 3. Stir in the apples, pecans, and vanilla, and pour into a buttered and 9-by-13-inch baking pan.
+- 3. Scrape the batter into the buttered baking pan.

-- 4. Bake in the preheated oven until a skewer or toothpick inserted into the center of the cake comes out clean and the sides of the cake begin to pull away from the pan, 60 to 75 minutes.
-(You may want to (begin checking the cake for doneness after 50 minutes.)
-Remove from the oven and let cool in the pan while you prepare the caramel glaze.
+- 4. Bake the cake until a skewer or toothpick inserted in the center of the cake comes out clean and the sides of the cake begin to pull away from the pan, 60 to 75 minutes.
+(You may want to begin checking the cake for doneness after 50 minutes.)
+Remove the cake from the oven and let it cool in the pan while you prepare the caramel glaze.

 - Make the caramel glaze

 - 5. Melt the butter in a saucepan, and add both the sugars and the salt.
 Stir until blended, and cook over medium-low heat for 2 minutes.
 Stir in the heavy cream, and boil for 2 minutes, stirring constantly.
 Remove from heat.

-- 6. Use a skewer or toothpick to poke holes all over the top of the cake, and pour the warm glaze over the surface.
-Serve warm or at room temperature.
+- 6. Use a skewer or toothpick to poke holes all over the top of the apple cake and pour the warm caramel glaze over the surface.
+Slice and serve warm or at room temperature.